Prof-daniel-Fiap/desafio-mule/README.md

 * List all employees
 	* Empty request and returns a list of employees

+Complete the already provided restFlow.

 Your service should use JSON as its representation format for objects.

+The database configuration is already created as a Global Element and can be referenced by the Database processor.

 You can define the resources names and HTTP verbs used.